code-423n4/2022-10-zksync/README.md

 ## C4udit / Publicly Known Issues

-1. Merke library ([Merkle.sol](https://github.com/code-423n4/2022-10-zksync/blob/main/ethereum/contracts/zksync/libraries/Merkle.sol)) does not checkt that \_path length is equal to the tree height.
+1. Merke library ([Merkle.sol](https://github.com/code-423n4/2022-10-zksync/blob/main/ethereum/contracts/zksync/libraries/Merkle.sol)) does not check that \_path length is equal to the tree height.
 2. [UPGRADE\_NOTICE\_PERIOD](https://github.com/code-423n4/2022-10-zksync/blob/main/ethereum/hardhat.config.ts#L9) is set to 0 during alpha.
 3. `supportsInterface` of `ERC-165` standard is not implemented.
 4. Solidity version is not pinned in the source files.
 It is pinned in the [config](https://github.com/code-423n4/2022-10-zksync/blob/main/ethereum/hardhat.config.ts#L82) instead.

-The C4audit output for the contest can be found here, [include link to C4udit report], within an hour of contest opening.
+The C4udit output for the contest can be found here, [include link to C4udit report], within an hour of contest opening.

 *Note for C4 wardens: Anything included in the C4udit output is considered a publicly known issue and is ineligible for awards.*